aledesa/Deep-Learning-Specialization/README.md

 # Disclaimer
 These notes are for my own backups and for future readings.
 All mistakes are my own.

-Some screenshots and quotes are taken as they appear or modified from the ones on Coursera.
+Some screenshots and quotes are taken as they appear or modified from the ones on Coursera/DeepLearning.AI.

 Some great sources of material from which I have also taken pictures: